Cjensen1967/Bac_suite/modules/draw-trainer1/user_guide.md

    - Choose: PLAYER WIN, BANKER WIN, or TIE

 ## Controls
-- Click 'Drawing Rules' to view the rules
+- Click the '?' icon for usage instructions
-- Press 'S' or click 'Style' to change card design
+- Click the book icon to view drawing rules
-- Click 'Reset' to clear your stats
+- Click the palette icon to change card design
-- Click 'Back' to exit to menu
+- Click the rotate icon to reset your stats

 ## Stats Tracking
 - Correct: Right decisions